Programming - Skip to main content

 Emergent Trade and Tolerated Theft Using Multi-Agent Reinforcement Learning

 I’ve been an author on a few papers before, but I recently published the first research project where I was responsible for most of the work and direction.
-It’s in the first 2024 issue of the journal Artificial Life, which you can find here (I’ll post camera-ready paper here later this year, but for now, you can view the pre-print on arxiv.
-Below, I tell the chronology of the project and summarize our findings.
+It’s in the first 2024 issue of the journal Artificial Life, which you can find here.
+You can find a non-paywalled version here Below, I tell the chronology of the project and summarize our findings.

 Take the Road Most Documented